Should Connecticut Legalize Recreational Marijuana?

 In legalizing marijuana, we see less of a market for external weed purchases.
 Across America, legislators have already been making the push towards legalization.
 So far, it is legal for adults over 21 in 10 states and is medically legal in 33.
 The legal marijuana industry has grown 74 percent in 2014 to $2.7 billion, says ArcView (a cannabis investment and research firm).

 “Coinciding with legalization, violence has decreased in Mexico.
 Homicides hit a high in 2011, with Mexican police departments reporting almost 23,000 murders.
-Last year, they reported 15,649,” a 2015 Times article on Mexican drug cartels said.
+Last year, they reported 15,649,” said a 2015 Times article on Mexican drug cartels.

 With the legalization of marijuana, the need for external purchases of the drug may decrease, and while that could pose a threat to America’s streets, it could still hinder illegal drug cartel in surrounding countries and save thousands of lives in the process.